joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Heuristic Buddy UX Scorecard.md

    - The walkthrough video shouldn't take you long to create.
 Don't worry about it being polished or perfect, it's more important to be informative.
 1. [ ] Post your video to the [GitLab Unfiltered YouTube](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) channel, and link to it from this issue's description.
 1. [ ] Link to your video in the [Engineering Week in Review](https://docs.google.com/document/d/1GQbnOP_lr9KVMVaBQx19WwKITCmh7H3YlgO-XqVwv0M/edit).
+1. [ ] In the Dovetail project that your heuristic buddy created, use Insights to document any observations or findings that came out of this scorecard.
+You can use your experience map or video summary to help you curate those.
+It is important to add insights into Dovetail so they can be shared and accessed by all groups, and used to document cross-stage findings.
+You can also add any supporting material in Data, such as an exported Mural experience map, but it is not required.
+Example [here](https://dovetailapp.com/projects/6NgpbSMFEDtQIBLPP71F5F/readme).
 1. [ ] Once the evaluation has been completed ping the Stage Group Product Designer in this issue letting them know it's ready for their review and recommendation creation.

 ### Group Product Designer (Expert) - Recommendation Creation

-1. [ ] Collaborate with your Heuristic Buddy to create recommendation issues as needed
+1. [ ] Collaborate with your Heuristic Buddy to create recommendation issues as needed.
+Create these using one of the [Actionable Insight templates](https://gitlab.com/gitlab-org/gitlab-design/master/handbook/engineering/ux/ux-research-training/research-insights#how-to-document-actionable-insights) in the GitLab project, depending on if it relates to a [product change](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Actionable%20Insight%20-%20Product%20change.md) or [needs more exploration](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Actionable%20Insight%20-%20Exploration%20needed.md).
+    - Recommendations do not need to be documented in your Dovetail project.
 1. [ ] Add a `UX scorecard-rec` and `OKR` label on every issue for traceability, then apply your `section` and `group` labels as well.
 1. [ ] Add [Severity labels](https://about.gitlab.com/handbook/engineering/quality/issue-triage/#severity) to every issue for prioritization
 1. [ ] Link your recommendation issues to your main UX Scorecard issue